 In much the same way, the deal link both Richemont to Chanel, as while it did not make headlines this time around, the French fashion brand revealed in February 2018 that it maintains a minority stake in Farfetch.

-Against that background, the deal appears to play into the larger fortification-but-consolidation trend underway, which as the Financial Times wrote last year, has enabled “LVMH, Kering and Richemont [to] all grow through acquisitions while smaller players have sought the security of bigger groups, such as Versace, which was sold to Michael Kors, now Capri Holdings, for $2 billion in late 2018.”
+Against that background, the deal appears to play into the larger fortification-by-consolidation trend underway, which as the Financial Times wrote last year, has enabled “LVMH, Kering and Richemont [to] all grow through acquisitions while smaller players have sought the security of bigger groups, such as Versace, which was sold to Michael Kors, now Capri Holdings, for $2 billion in late 2018.”
 Most recently, LVMH Moët Hennessy Louis Vuitton moved to bring Tiffany & Co. under its sweeping umbrella of 70-or-so luxury brands in a $15.8 billion deal.

 It is worth noting that Farfetch has done some shopping of its own in recent years, acquiring the Milan-based New Guards Group, the “brand platform for luxury brands’ design, production and distribution” that maintains exclusive license agreements with – and in some cases, ownership majority stakes in – brands like Off-White, Palm Angels, Marcelo Burlon County of Milan, Heron Preston, Alanui, Unravel Project and Kirin Peggy Gou, in 2019 for $675 million.